kailash-manasarovar/statement/docs/timeline/2023/may.md

 - I remember I have cause to say, after he asks me about my surname, and just after Ana has been in, that "Katharine is sufficient," and he giggles.
 He primes this, of course.
 - It's hard to remember which trumpet teacher that was but I'm pretty sure it was [one of the second lot of trumpet teachers](../../crimes/protagonists/vidal-sastre.md#three-more).
 - For the next significant event, the trumpet teacher is played by [Gloria the school receptionist's brother Ivan](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of).
-- I'm sitting in my chair, he is standing in front of me, our eyes lock and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming to both of us.
+- I'm sitting in my chair, he is standing in front of me, our eyes lock and there is a powerful and undeniably reciprocal sexual attraction which is rather overwhelming.
 - I will be reminded of the look I give him at this moment when I see [plate lady online in July](../../content/images/plate-lady/plate-lady-love.png).
 - This moment has no history which concerns me immensely.
-- What I mean to say, is that I remember suddenly slouching low in my chair, with my legs splayed, in front of this man, clothed, but experiencing an intense sexual arousal.
+- What I mean to say, is that I remember suddenly slouching low in my chair, with my legs splayed, in the middle of the room, in front of this man who was standing.
+I was clothed but experiencing an intense sexual arousal as if something sexual had just happened.
 - I suspect I was sedated and sexually assaulted in the concert room at the conservatory prior to this memory.
 - I expect this means it was filmed.
 - After whatever happened here, the trumpet teacher heads to the back of the room, with his back to us, humming gently, for about 5 minutes, to collect himself.
 - I believe the men switch again at this point.
 - I sit as far away from him as possible in the room.
-The feelings I'm having are enormous, it doesn't make any sense and I don't understand it but I'm not sane and clear enough at that moment to realize something is very amiss.
+The feelings I'm having are enormous, it doesn't make any sense and I don't understand it but I'm not clear-headed enough at that moment to realize something is very amiss.
 - I don't look at him again, and he gives me a wide birth too.
 - The sexual arousal I have for this man is overpowering!
 - I'm sure this means they drugged, sedated, and assaulted me in the classroom itself.